April 15, 2021

 Both AlmaLinux and Rocky Linux are RHEL-rebuilds that have emerged in response to the Red Hat announcement on Dec 8, 2020.

-For those unaware of that announcement, Red Hat stated that CentOS Linux 8 will now have a diminished lifecycle that will go EoL at the end of 2021, 8 years earlier than previously announced.
-CentOS Linux 6 went EoL on Nov 30, 2020 (as scheduled) and CentOS Linux 7 has not received any change in EoL at this time.
+Quick recap: Red Hat stated that CentOS Linux 8 would have a diminished lifecycle that went EOL at the end of 2021, 8 years earlier than previously announced.
+CentOS Linux 6 went EOL on Nov 30, 2020 (as scheduled) and CentOS Linux 7 will reach EOL in June 2024.

 AlmaLinux vs. CentOS Linux

-AlmaLinux 8 is intended to be a drop-in replacement for CentOS Linux 8.
+AlmaLinux is intended to be a drop-in replacement for CentOS Linux.

-A wonderful new benefit that AlmaLinux is providing is that of update errata!
-The updateinfo metadata is provided, which means you can perform security-centric package management such as installing only security-only updates, query for patched vulnerabilities, and etc..
-CentOS Linux does not provide the updateinfo metadata, but through CentOS 7, package announcements were available via a mailing list.
+A key benefit that AlmaLinux provides is that of update errata.
+The updateinfo metadata is provided, which means you can perform security-centric package management such as installing only security-only updates, query for patched vulnerabilities, etc. CentOS Linux does not provide the updateinfo metadata, but through CentOS 7, package announcements were available via a mailing list.
 CentOS 8 doesn't have the updateinfo metadata, either, and even the package announcements on the CentOS-announce mailing list are absent.

 AlmaLinux vs. CentOS Stream

-The entire reason that AlmaLinux exists is to fill the void that will exist when Red Hat terminates CentOS Linux 8 in Dec 2021.
-You can be assured that AlmaLinux will not contain the newest versions of the packages shipped with CentOS Stream.
+AlmaLinux was created to fill the void that came into existence when Red Hat terminated CentOS Linux 8 in December 2021.
+AlmaLinux does not contain the newest versions of the packages shipped with CentOS Stream.
 This is by design.
 If an upstream distribution like CentOS Stream fits your business and technical models, then CentOS Stream should be available for many years to come.

 Final Thoughts